ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Running a Local Network

 We made it!
-Everything works in our ginkgo tests, and now we want to spin up a local network with the Hello World precompile activated.
+Everything works in our Ginkgo tests, and now we want to spin up a local network with the Hello World precompile activated.

 Start the server in a terminal in a new tab using avalanche-network-runner.
 Please check out